 So, now what will happen.
 Now, you have alcohol, tobacco and marijuana products all being sold.
-And , as we read above that, over 80% people, especially youngsters, consume both alcohol vs weed together.
+And , as we read above that, over 80% people, specially youngsters, consume both alcohol and marijuana, together.

-In another 2019 study in the journal Science Daily, researchers found that, compared to people who only drank alcohol, those who used alcohol and marijuana simultaneously were more likely to drink heavier and more often.
+In another 2019 study, researchers found that, compared to people who only drank alcohol, those who used alcohol and marijuana simultaneously were more likely to drink heavier and more often.
 They were also more likely to experience alcohol-related problems — like impulsive actions they later regretted.

 The results suggest that individuals who simultaneously use alcohol and marijuana are at a disproportionately higher risk for heavy, frequent, and problematic substance use.
 The researchers found that among people who used alcohol and marijuana simultaneously, were more likely to drink more alcohol, more often, and for longer periods of time.
 They were also associated with using more marijuana more often.